MHickey2/Quiz-Lite/README.md

 Thank you to my mentor Brian Macharia for his guidance and support.

+Thank you Kenan Wright and Harry Dhillon for your contributions.

 Thank you to the staff of the Code Institute for their support.

-Thank you Kenan Wright and Harry Dhillon for your contributions,

 ----